tedorellana/learning/SAA-C03.md

 - Is 5x performance improvement over MySQL on RDS and handles more read requests than write.
 - Aurora provides up to five times better latency than RDS and can scale up to ten times more packed operations per second than MySQL engine in RDS.
 It also offers an encrypted storage option for better data security

+## Lake Formation ##
+Can be used to create and manage the data lake's metadata and enforce security and governance policies, including column-level access control.
+This solution then uses Amazon Athena as the data source in QuickSight to query the data in the S3 data lake.
+This solution minimizes operational overhead by leveraging AWS services to manage and secure the data, and by using a standard query service (Amazon Athena) to provide a SQL interface to the data.

 ## The warm standby approach ##
 Involves ensuring that there is a scaled down, but fully functional, copy of your production environment in another Region.
 This approach extends the pilot light concept and decreases the time to recovery because your workload is always-on in another Region.